openshift/enhancements/enhancements/machine-api/machine-health-check-pause-on-upgrade.md

 - Implement this in the machine-healthcheck-controller: this would be an obvious choice on a first look.
 But since the clusterVersion resource is Openshift specific, it would further diverge Openshift machine API and upstream Cluster API.
 The goal is to align them over time.
-- Track the status of nodes more fine-grained and continue to remediate nodes that currently are not upgrading: this would be a perfect solution and might be investigated more deeply in the future.
-For now, with respect to timeline, we want to concentrate on the simple solution of pausing MHCs completely.
+- Track the upgrading status on single nodes instead of the cluster: on one hand this would allow to remediate hosts which are unhealthy but not caused by the upgrade, but on the other hand it might have the risk that both upgrade and remediation drain nodes, and the cluster runs out of capacity.
+This can result in upgrade and remediation controllers blocking each other from taking action, and the cluster wouldn't be upgradeable or fixable.
+This might be investigated more deeply in the future, but for now, with respect to timeline, we want to concentrate on the simple solution of pausing MHCs completely.
 - Use node leases: there are efforts to introduce the concept of node leases (https://github.com/kubernetes/enhancements/pull/1411).
 They can be used for coordinating parties which want to do destructive actions on nodes, like e.g. upgrades or remediation.
 This would also result in more fine-grained "pausing"